GuildCrafts/template-goal-repo/README.md

 Goal repositories should include (at minimum):

-- A clear learning contract in a [CONTRACT.md](CONTRACT.md) file, complete with specifications and quality criteria
 - A proper [LICENSE](LICENSE)
 - A basic [README.md](README.md) file with some introductory information (doesn't need to be much)